-5.2.
-Within 12 months of the date of issue of this Remediation Order, the Remediator must prepare and submit a Monitoring Report to the Department.
-A Monitoring Report must be submitted to the Department every 12 months whilst this Remediation Order is in force.
-Each Monitoring Report must contain the records made for all inspections (see clause 4.3).
+- 5.2.
+A Monitoring Report must be submitted to the Department annually whilst this Remediation Order is in force.
+The initial report is due twelve (12) months from the date of issue and annually thereafter.
+Monitoring Reports must contain the records made for all inspections (see clause 4.3). - 5.3.

-5.3.
 Reports may be submitted to the Department by: